jumblexacm/jumble-bot/README.md

 3. "will manually delete on start"

 Expected result:
-- Before and after deletion, none are in MongoDB
+- Before and after deletion, none are in MongoDB and Algolia
 - However, a delete function triggers for each and doesn't crash

+#### Delete deleted message

+1. Delete one of the messages from above that is now "[Original Message Deleted]"

+Expected result:
+- Before and after deletion, none are in MongoDB and Algolia
+- A delete function triggers, says the message wasn't found in MongoDB, and doesn't crash / raise any Python errors

 #### Delete non-announcement messages